expo/expo/docs/pages/distribution/app-stores.md

     - Errors that occur when launching an update are collected when a new update is requested
 - If you use Facebook Ads and/or Google AdMob SDKs, select **Advertising Data**

-> **Note**: Supplement the above guidance with additional disclosures based on the data your particular app and the third party services you use collect.
+> **Note**: Supplement the above guidance with additional disclosures based on the data your particular app and the third-party services you use collect.

 ## Android Permissions